kdpuvvadi/blog/content/posts/quick-dirty-droplet-do-doctl.md

 ./deploy.sh
 ```

-## Roadmap & Concusion
+## Roadmap & Conclusion

-Our plotform using DigitalOcean's API is still under development as there aren't any dedicated resources allocated to it.
-In the meantime planing on porting this to `powershell` for the devs who's on windows platform.
+Our platform using DigitalOcean's API is still under development as there aren't any dedicated resources allocated to it.
+In the meantime planning on porting this to `powershell` for the devs who's on windows platform.
 They can use this on windows with `WSL2` though.

 See you soon *Au revoir*